hwipl/blog/drafts/tc-bpf_from_c/README.md

 bpf_prog_load_xattr(&prog_load_attr, &obj, &prog_fd);
 ```

-## Communicating with TC
+## Communicating with TC via Netlink

 The TC configuration in the following sections relies on a Netlink
 interface.
-So, you have to create a netlink socket and you have to send an
+So, you have to create a netlink socket and you have to send
-appropriate netlink message to the kernel over the socket.
+appropriate netlink messages to the kernel over the socket.

 TODO: improve?